What do you want to know?

 Safety quick tips

-- Raw apple is hard and a choking hazard - cook until soft for young babies.
+- Raw apple is hard and a choking hazard — cook until soft for young babies, or grate finely.

-- Steam, bake, or roast apple until it mashes easily with your fingers.
+- Steam, bake, stew, or roast apple until it mashes easily between your fingers.

 Common questions